Nandini0206/bowling-challenge/README.md

 * The code is elegant: every class has a clear responsibility, methods are short etc.

 Reviewers will potentially be using this [code review rubric](docs/review.md).
 Note that referring to this rubric in advance may make the challenge somewhat easier.
 You should be the judge of how much challenge you want.

+## Logic

+- Frame initialises as empty
+- Can add a role to frame
+- Can role a second time
+- Throws error when try to roll third time